| Year | Principal | Interest | Loan Balance |

 - Opportunity Cost: you might be able to do something else with your money

 When a company is considering the MARR for its own projects, it considers the cost of raising capital.
-If the return on the investment is less than the cost of raising capital, the company will lose money.
+What this means is that the company can raise money for its projects by selling stock in itself on the market.
+If the return on the investment for doing a project is less than what the company would get by simply selling its own stock, the company will lose money relative to that baseline.

 The cost of capital when it is a combined sources of capital is called the weighted average cost of capital (WACC).
-The WACC is calculated in Equation 4.31.[Blank and Tarquin (2023a)]
+The WACC is calculated as (Blank and Tarquin 2023a):

 Where the cost of debt capital is the interest rate on the debt.
 The cost of the equity is the expected rate of return of its company shares.
 By selling the shares, the company will not realized those returns, in other words, the equity costs is the opportunity cost of choosing to sell their equity.

-In Equation 4.2 we looked at how to compute the return on investment for a one-year investement.
-But most projects in civil engineering and construction are not one-year investments.
+In Equation 4.2 we looked at how to compute the return on investment for an investement that treats all expenses and earnings as if they occur in the same year.
+But most built environment projects are not one-year investments.
 Often, people will build expensive infrastructure hoping to earn revenues over many years.
-It would be nice to know what the average rate of return on a project is when the costs and revenues occur in different years.
-It is also important to consider that because of the time value of money, dollar in different years have different values.
-In this section, we will define and use a measure called the internal rate of return (IRR) that accounts for these things.
+But the dollars earned as revenue late in a project are not the worth the same as the dollars invested early in the project.
+It would be nice to know the average return on investment on a project is when the costs and revenues occur in different years.

 - Interest rate